-PACSOG is loosely modeled after the Baroque dance suite, particularly the layout used by J. S. Bach in his six suites for unaccompanied cello.
+PACSOG I is the first of two pieces loosely modeled after the Baroque dance suite, particularly the layout used by J. S. Bach in his six suites for unaccompanied cello.
 The word is a mnemonic made up of the first letters of the movement types in order.
 Prelude, Allemande, etc. Generations of music majors have used this to remember the disposition of the movements.

 A Prelude is optional, but when included took many forms.
 It is often not dance-like.
 Mine is a free fantasia.